JordanDelcros/OBJImg/README.md

 On the left, you can see the OBJ/MTL into Blender, at center, the compressed image containing all datas, and on the right, the THREE object builded from the image.

 As you can see, the two rendered models looks similar but there is a huge difference, their sizes.
-The weight of the OBJ/MTL files is around 14Mo and the compressed image weight is around 4Mo only!
+The OBJ/MTL files weigh 13.4Mo and the compressed image only weigh 3.2Mo!

 ## How to?
 The `OBJImg` Class contains both methods to parse and generate the images.